persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

 - To compute the confidence interval thanks to the checkbox (default: selected) at the given level;
-- To set the seed of the random generator (default: 0).
+- To set the seed of the random generator (default: 0, positive integer expected).

 Taylor expansions
 ~~~~~~~~~~~~~~~~~